 Requires Technical Skills

-Creating effective visualizations often requires specific skills or software knowledge that not all team members may possess.
+Creating effective visualizations often requires specific skills or software information that not all team members may possess.
 This can lead to reliance on specialised personnel or tools.

 Costly Tools and Resources